sushantkapare-dev/AWS_Devops_Zero_to_Hero/K8s/Q set1.md

 ```

 ## How application running with zero-downtime in k8s?
-Achieving zero-downtime deployments in Kubernetes (K8s) is a critical goal to ensure that your applications remain available and responsive during updates, scaling, and maintenance.
 Here are some strategies and best practices to achieve zero-downtime deployments in K8s:

 1. **Use Rolling Updates**:
    - Kubernetes supports rolling updates by default.
 When you update a Deployment or StatefulSet, K8s replaces old Pods with new ones gradually, ensuring that a specified number of Pods are running at all times.